saleor/saleor-docs/docs/api/pagination.md

 > **Example**
 >
-> Imagine you want to display 5 results per page and you want to start with items from the beginning of the list.
+> You want to display 5 results per page and start with items from the beginning of the list.
 >
 > You would then query for the `first` 5 nodes (this is your first page).
-If you have more results to show, you would then query for the following `first` 5 nodes `after` the node indicated by the value of the cursor of the 5th node (this would be your second page).
-For the third page, you would query for the following `first` 5 nodes `after` the node indicated by the cursor of the 10th node.
+If you have more results to show, you would then query for the following `first` 5 nodes `after` the node indicated by the value of the cursor of the fifth node (this would be your second page).
+For the third page, you would query for the following `first` 5 nodes `after` the node indicated by the cursor of the tenth node.
 >
-> Similarly, when you want to start displaying the results from the end of the list, you would use the `last` and `before` respectively.
+> When you want to start displaying the results from the end of the list, you use `last` and `before` respectively.

 ## Connection query results

 Each connection can return the following fields:

 * `edge` - Nodes are connected to each other by the edges.
-Edge contain the following fields:
+An edge contains the following fields:

     * `node` - Represents an object you queried for, an item on the list (for example, a product).